Hong Kong removes international travel quarantine after more than two years - KESQ

 Earlier this summer, Lee’s administration reduced quarantine from one week to three days, plus an additional four days of health monitoring, during which arrivals are not allowed to go to places including bars, gyms and restaurants.

-But hotel quarantine and pre-flight testing requirements had been seen as a remaining significant hurdle to travel into the city, and questions remain over what role the new plan will play in reviving the city’s once vibrant tourism industry.
+Hotel quarantine and pre-flight testing requirements had been seen as a remaining significant hurdle to travel into the city, though questions remain over what role the new plan will play in reviving the city’s once vibrant tourism industry.

 The-CNN-Wire